 An ACP mentorship is a yearlong commitment.
 ACP encourages Mentors and Protégés to connect for monthly discussions to advance the Protégés goals.

 Each mentorship is supported by an ACP staff member who offers customized resources, training and suggestions and to help the pair build a successful mentorship.

-ACP’s staff personally pairs every applicant, hand-picking a Mentor for each Protégé based on career compatibility, age, gender, experience level, location and personal interests.
+ACP’s staff personally pairs every applicant, hand-picking a Mentor for each Protégé based on career compatibility, experience level, location and personal interests.
 Every Mentor and Protégé has a phone call with an ACP staff member to communicate preferences, which are then taken into account during the pairing process.